TuckerN-Code/CelsusStreamTool/README.txt

 - Changed deployment to a single file self contained release, should not require any intallation on user end be greatly increases size
+- Updated webserver to open a console for dubugging